What is a SPECT-CT scan? SPECT-CT imaging involves the acquisition of a low dose, non-contrast CT (computed tomography) scan immediately…Read more

-In symptomatic women, a preliminary careful clinical examination and imaging investigation (ultrasound and/or mammograms) is necessary before a breast FNA.
-Ultrasound examination alone is recommended for young and pregnant women.
-For older symptomatic or asymptomatic women, bilateral mammograms are needed before any breast FNA and can be followed by complementary mammographic work up and/or ultrasound examination if necessary.
+In symptomatic women, a careful preliminary clinical examination and imaging investigation (ultrasound and/or mammograms) is necessary before a breast FNA.
+Initial ultrasound examination alone is recommended for young and pregnant women.
+For older symptomatic or asymptomatic women, complete bilateral mammogram work-up and, if necessary, ultrasound are required before any breast FNA is carried out.
 There is no need to stop medication (e.g. aspirin or anticoagulant medication) before a breast FNA.

 There are no absolute contraindications for breast FNA.

-Needle phobia, previous vasovagal episode, or inability to cooperate (due to dementia, physical disability or stroke) can make the procedure technically difficult or impossible.
+Needle phobia or inability to cooperate (due to dementia, mental or physical disability) can make the procedure technically difficult or impossible.

-Breast FNA is more difficult in the presence of breast implant.
-There is a minimal risk of damaging the implant, depending of the location of the breast lesion, but there is no contraindication for a breast FNA.
-Very small or very large breasts may make breast FNA technically impossible.
+Breast FNA is more difficult in the presence of a breast implant.
+There is a minimal risk of damaging the implant, depending of the location of the breast lesion.

-Anticoagulant medications (aspirin, warfarin or PIavix) are not contraindicated for a Breast FNA, but the specialist doctor who will perform the test needs to be aware of any of anticoagulant medication as there is more risk of bleeding and more compression will be required after the FNA to avoid a haematoma.
+Anticoagulant medications are not contraindicated for a breast FNA, but the specialist doctor who will carry out the test needs to be aware of any anticoagulants, as more compression will be required after the FNA to avoid a hematoma.

-A bruise can appear after the procedure, especially if the patient is taking anticoagulant medication (aspirin, warfarin, PIavix).
-Minimal bleeding and bruising and rarely a haematoma may happen during or after the procedure.
-Good compression after the procedure is usually enough to avoid any severe bleeding.
+Minimal bleeding and bruising, and rarely, a hematoma may follow the procedure, especially if the patient is taking anticoagulants.
+Good compression after the procedure is usually enough to avoid any significant bleeding.

-Epithelium displacement and tumour cell dissemination along the needle tract may occur after any needle biopsy but are more common with larger needle biopsy (core) than with FNA.
-However the significance and implication of this rare complication is not actually known.
+Epithelium displacement and tumour cell dissemination along the needle tract may occur after any needle biopsy, but are more common with the larger core needle biopsy than with FNA.
+However, the clinical significance and long-term relevance implication of this rare complication is not actually known.